wznmickey/linuxParty/slides.md

 # Where can I find help and support

+- Use `man` and `--help` to get help information.
 - Check your distro's Wiki.
 For example, Ubuntu Wiki is hosted at https://wiki.ubuntu.com; Debian at https://wiki.debian.org
 - Arch Linux Wiki often have the know-how that you want.
 Check https://wiki.archlinux.org if you can't find help on your distro Wiki
+- Search online and find solutions from forums and blogs.
 - Join FOCS Mattermost!
 We are available at https://focs.ji.sjtu.edu.cn/mm at any time.
 You are always welcomed!
 - You may also join a local Linux User Group.
 SJTU has its own Linux User Group; check https://sjtug.org/contacts for how to join them

 ---